lijungtsung/lijungtsung.github.io/research.md

 <br/><br/><br/>

-### Cosmic-ray transport in the inner heliosphere:
+### II.
+Cosmic-ray transport in the inner heliosphere:
 <img src="images/gcr_protons.png" width = "400">
 <br/>
 A key goal of heliophysics is to understand how cosmic rays propagate in the solar system's complex, dynamic environment.
 One observable is solar modulation, i.e., how the flux and spectrum of cosmic rays changes as they propagate inward.